• 2015 National Mid-Major Coach of the Year

 The team set Div.
 I-era school records (1991-pres.) in points scored (2,342), field goals made (841), field goal percentage (.486), 3-point field goal percentage (.408), free throw percentage (.736), assists (466) and assists per game (14.1).
 The Hornets finished among the top 10 teams in the nation in both 3-point field goal percentage (4th) and field goal percentage (8th) while also ranking 36th in free throw percentage.
 In fact, those three percentages all rank as the second best marks since Sacramento State began playing basketball in 1948.

-The transformation of Sacramento State Basketball included the team selling out each of its final six home games, including a CIT second round game against Northern Arizona, in which the Hornets were hosting their first postseason game since March 10, 1962.
+The team sold out each of its final six home games of 2015, including a CIT second round game against Northern Arizona, in which the Hornets were hosting their first postseason game since March 10, 1962.
 Under Katz’s tutelage, senior guard Mikh McKinney was named honorable mention All-America, first team all-District 6, and the Big Sky MVP.
 McKinney became the first player in the Div.
 I era to receive all three of those awards, and just the third player in school history to earn All-America honors.

-Not only has Katz’s teams performed well on the hardwood, the program has also excelled in the classroom where the Hornets posted a 3.15 grade point average during the 2014 fall semester, the highest cumulative gpa in school history for the men’s basketball program.
-Of the 25 Hornets that have expired their eligibility during Katz’s tenure, 23 have graduated.
-The team enters the 2015-16 season with a 3.04 overall grade point average.
+Not only has Katz’s teams performed well on the hardwood, the program has excelled in the classroom where the Hornets have posted a team grade point average of better than 3.0 three times in the last five semesters.
+Prior to the start of that run in the spring of 2014, the men’s basketball program had never posted a 3.0 gpa during any semester in school history.
+The team currently has a cumulative grade point average of 3.008.
+In addition, of the 25 Hornets that have expired their eligibility during Katz’s tenure, 24 have graduated.

 The program showed signs of really taking off in 2013-14 when the Hornets not only posted a then school-record 10 conference wins, the team also clinched a Big Sky Tournament berth for the first time since 2006 and won 11 home games.
 One of the season’s highlights included Dylan Garrity’s 75-foot shot at the buzzer to defeat Weber State, and instantly gain national exposure for the program.
 Video of the shot went viral and was named the No. 1 play on ESPN SportsCenter’s Top 10 Plays that evening.

-One of Katz’s goals when hired was to create a homecourt advantage, and, highlighted by last season’s 13-2 record at home, the Hornets are now 35-9 inside the friendly confines of the Nest over the last three years.
+One of Katz’s goals when hired was to create a homecourt advantage, and the Hornets have responded by winning at least 10 home games four straight years.
+Highlighted by the 2014-15 team’s 13-2 record at home, the program is a combined 44-14 (.759 winning percentage) inside the Nest over the last four years.
 In fact, during the 2014-15 season, the Hornets went a perfect 9-0 at home against Big Sky competition for the first time in school history.

 The 2012-13 squad went 14-15 overall and 8-12 in the Big Sky while the 14 victories were the most in seven years at the time.
 In addition, the team’s eight conference wins had tied for the most since joining the Big Sky in 1996, until that mark was surpassed by the 2013-14 and 2014-15 squads.
 Nineteen of the team’s 29 games in 2012-13 were decided by single digits, the most since the 1983-84 season.